jsulopzs/docker-streamlit-plotly-app/README.md

    - On macOS: Pressing `CMD` + `SHIFT` + `P`
    - On Windows: Pressing `CONTROL` + `SHIFT` + `P`

-2. Type `Remote-Containers: Reopen in Container` in the command palette and hit `ENTER`.
+2. Type `Dev Containers: Rebuild and Reopen in Container` in the command palette and hit `ENTER`.
 This will start the process of building your Docker container based on the specifications in your `devcontainer.json` and `Dockerfile`.

 3. VSCode will then rebuild and launch your Docker container.
 This process can take a few minutes the first time, as Docker needs to download and install all required dependencies in the Dockerfile.
 Subsequent launches will be significantly faster.